Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

    * Emit a `ConvertToCoin(toKavaAddr, amount)` event.
    * Transfer token amount to the module account address.
-2. Similar to Kava ERC20 to Ethereum transfers, a `PostTxProcessing` EVM hook will look for corresponding transactions only emitted from from enabled `ConversionPair`s that contain both a `ConvertToCoin` and `Transfer` event.
+2. Similar to Kava ERC20 to Ethereum transfers, a `PostTxProcessing` EVM hook will look for corresponding transactions only emitted from enabled `ConversionPair`s that contain both a `ConvertToCoin` and `Transfer` event.
 3. Bridge module mints `sdk.Coin` with the corresponding amount.
 The denom is